-Curriculum Content Themes Evaluation Introduction to Insolvency Course Background material on insolvency, applicable statutes and the profession as a whole Key Stakeholders: OSB, CAIRP Risk Management / common issues Preliminary do's and don'ts Ethics, conflict and professional conduct issues AssignmentsSelf-administered exam Core Knowledge Course This course is organized into 4 distinct modules: Assignments Core Knowledge / Intermediate Exam (100% multiple choice) Candidates must be enrolled in the course for a minimum of six months prior to attempting the examination Ethics, conflict and professional conduct issues Roles and responsibilities of players Assets & liabilities Receivership, interim receivers, special appointments, e.g. liquidators Bankruptcy Methods of realization Primary factors affecting insolvency/restructuring options Proposals under the Bankruptcy and Insolvency Act (BIA), Division I & II Continuing and monitoring operations Proceedings under the Companies' Creditors Arrangement Act (CCAA) Insurance Income and sales tax issues
+Curriculum Content Themes Evaluation Introduction to Insolvency Course Background material on insolvency, applicable statutes and the profession as a whole Key Stakeholders: OSB, CAIRP Risk Management / common issues Preliminary do's and don'ts Ethics, conflict and professional conduct issues Assignments Self-administered exam Core Knowledge Course This course is organized into 4 distinct modules: Bankruptcy Restructuring Alternatives Receiverships Special Topics Key concepts are introduced in each module but candidates are reminded that these concepts may apply and often do in different kinds of engagements.
+Key topics include: Assignments Core Knowledge / Intermediate Exam (100% multiple choice) Candidates must be enrolled in the course for a minimum of six months prior to attempting the examination Ethics, conflict and professional conduct issues Roles and responsibilities of players Assets & liabilities Receivership, interim receivers, special appointments, e.g. liquidators Bankruptcy Methods of realization Primary factors affecting insolvency/restructuring options Proposals under the Bankruptcy and Insolvency Act (BIA), Division I & II Continuing and monitoring operations Proceedings under the Companies' Creditors Arrangement Act (CCAA) Insurance Income and sales tax issues Environmental issues Insolvencies in an international context

-Environmental issues Insolvencies in an international context Directors' liabilities Applied Knowledge Course Running an insolvency practice (business plans, marketing, communication, banking, etc.) Ethics, conflict and professional conduct issues Public trust and policy Analysis of restructuring alternatives Practice Risk Management Critical Thinking Skill Development Case Analysis, including access to 8 teaching case studies.
-Assignments Increasingly complex case studies Candidate + sponsor sign off upon completion Candidates must be enrolled in the course for a minimum of six months prior to attempting the examination Insolvency Counsellor's Qualification Course (ICQC) Personal Insolvency/Bankruptcy under the BIA Interviewing and Counselling Elements of Money Management Money in Context Notes: The ICQC may be taken at any time during the candidate's course of study.
-Candidates must complete the ICQC prior to receiving CIRP certification or a trustee licence.
-The OSB requires candidates to be enrolled in or to have successfully completed this course before appearing at the Oral Boards Online final exam CNIE (Competency- Based National Insolvency Exam) Comprehensive final exam covering material from all three courses (excluding the ICQC) Notes: As of January 2017, all candidates will be restricted to three attempts at the examination.
+Directors' liabilities Applied Knowledge Course Running an insolvency practice (business plans, marketing, communication, banking, etc.) Ethics, conflict and professional conduct issues Public trust and policy Analysis of restructuring alternatives Practice Risk Management Critical Thinking Skill Development Case Analysis, including access to 8 teaching case studies.
+Assignments Increasingly complex case studies Candidate + sponsor sign off upon completion Candidates must be enrolled in the course for a minimum of six months prior to attempting the examination Practical Course in Insolvency Counselling (PCIC) Personal Insolvency/Bankruptcy under the BIA Interviewing and Counselling Elements of Money Management Money in Context Notes: The PCIC may be taken at any time during the candidate's course of study.
+Candidates must complete the PCIC prior to receiving CIRP certification or a trustee license.
+The OSB requires candidates to be enrolled in or to have successfully completed this course before appearing at the Oral Boards Online final exam CNIE (Competency- Based National Insolvency Exam) Comprehensive final exam covering material from all three courses (excluding the PCIC) Notes: As of January 2017, all candidates will be restricted to three attempts at the examination.
 Testing on a combination of knowledge and the ability to analyze and apply skills acquired during the Program

-- In order to complete the Program successfully, candidates must achieve a pass in all courses and assignments. - As of January 2017 all candidates in the program will be restricted to 3 attempts at the Competency-based National Insolvency Examination. - The courses are designed to build on one another; therefore each course is a prerequisite to the next.
-The only exception is the ICQC, which may be taken at any time during the candidate's course of study. - Candidates must complete the ICQC prior to receiving CIRP certification or a trustee licence. - Any candidate may receive course material in the other official language at no extra charge. - There is no time limitation for candidates to complete the Program, however candidates who remain inactive for three or more consecutive years will be required to reapply as if they were new applicants, unless a deferral is requested.
+- In order to complete the Program successfully, candidates must achieve a pass in all courses and assignments. - As of January 2017, all candidates in the program will be restricted to 3 attempts at the Competency-based National Insolvency Examination. - The courses are designed to build on one another; therefore, each course is a prerequisite to the next.
+The only exception is the PCIC, which may be taken at any time during the candidate's course of study. - Candidates must complete the PCIC prior to receiving CIRP certification or a trustee license. - Any candidate may receive course material in the other official language at no extra charge. - There is no time limitation for candidates to complete the Program, however candidates who remain inactive for three or more consecutive years will be required to reapply as if they were new applicants, unless a deferral is requested.